 I know another nearby CrossFit has had formal social events where the members have to dress up completely formally for dancing and photos.
 It’s really about what each specific CrossFit affiliate box decides to orchestrate.
 Some are likely lazier and more boring.
 Therefore, they lack these extra activities.

-Before I get to the top things I don’t like, I think it’s important to start with the top things I do like.
+Before I get to the top things I don’t like, I think it’s important to start with the things I do like.
 I’ve already mentioned tons of them throughout this article so I’ll try to keep this section to the point:

 What I Like

 1) The community

 I’ve already beaten this point to death but the community is huge.
 I’ve talked to a few people who have moved to different gyms but still do CrossFit and there reason for moving is usually to find a better or different community.